Michael J. Vergare, MD

 & Human Behavior

-Our program is affiliated with Jefferson Medical College which was founded in 1825, one of the oldest and largest medical schools in the country and an institution rich with medical history.
+Our program is affiliated with Jefferson Medical College which was founded in 1825, one of the oldest and largest medical Colleges in the country and an institution rich with medical history.
 Jefferson’s Child and Adolescent Psychiatric Fellowship Program was established in 1977, and its longstanding accreditation was most recently renewed in 2011 for the maximum cycle length of five years by the Accreditation Council for Graduate Medical Education (ACGME).
 Our program has a strong legacy of training child and adolescent psychiatrists, and our graduates are successfully practicing both in the Philadelphia region and throughout the country.

 Our primary goal is to develop top clinicians practicing child and adolescent psychiatry.
 We are committed to academic excellence and combine superior patient care, strong teaching, clinical research opportunities, and faculty mentorship to achieve this goal.
 We provide you with a collegial training environment that will encourage intellectual curiosity and stimulate your professional and personal development.